SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 An occlusive is a sound that obstructs airflow anywhere but the nose.
 ⟮＿A continuant＿⟯ is the opposite of ⟮＿an occlusive＿⟯.
 Whether something is ⟮＿a continuant or occlusive＿⟯ is indicated by the distinctive feature ⟮[+/- continuant]⟯.
-⟮Oral stop/occlusive⟯ may be shortened to ⟮stop/occlusive⟯, but this is confusing, so I won't.
+⟮Oral occlusive⟯ may be shortened to ⟮stop/occlusive⟯, but this is confusing, so I won't.

 ###### release